coecms/nccompress/README.rst

 with a number of sub-directories, all containing netCDF files.

+Note that the only way `nccompress` can determine if files are netCDF format is to try and open them.
+If there are large numbers of non-netCDF files, or even already compressed netCDF files, in the directory tree this can severely slow down the process.
+In this case it is best to remove non-essential files before running this tool, or use some other approaches detailed below.

 It is a good idea to do a trial run and make sure it functions properly.
 For example, this will compress the netCDF files in just one of the
 directories: